 This AIF and the documents incorporated by reference contain some non-IFRS financial measures.
-Terms by which non-IFRS financial measures are identified include, but are not limited to, "operating earnings", "constant currency basis", "premiums and deposits", "sales" and other similar expressions.
-Non-IFRS financial measures are used to provide management and investors with additional measures of performance.
-However, non-IFRS financial measures do not have standard meanings prescribed by IFRS and are not directly comparable to similar measures used by other companies.
+Terms by which non-IFRS financial measures are identified include, but are not limited to, "operating earnings", "constant currency basis", "premiums and deposits", "sales" "assets under management", "assets under administration" and other similar expressions.
+Non-IFRS financial measures are used to provide management and investors with additional measures of performance to help assess results where no comparable IFRS measure exists.
+However, non-IFRS financial measures do not have standardized meanings prescribed by IFRS and are not directly comparable to similar measures used by other companies.
 Please refer to the appropriate reconciliations of these non-IFRS financial measures to measures prescribed by IFRS.